FilipMasar/cryptocurrency/README.md

 # Cryptocurrency
-Information about favourite coins and tokens
+Information about your favourite coins and tokens

 ## Running the program
 ./crypto.sh [OPTIONS]